crahal/replicating_smith_and_dorling/README.md

 #### Data Availability

-Links to all of the relevant secondary data which is used can be found in `replicating_smith_and_dorling.ipynb`.
+Links to all the relevant secondary data which is used can be found in `./src/analysis.ipynb`.

 #### Thanks!